 Through all that, I was always writing.
 My first book was published in 1995, and I’ve been writing every day since then.
 (Okay maybe not every day, but days I don’t write I feel like I forgot something important, like brushing my teeth.)

 I decided to become a student again, so I could grow even more as a writer and artist.
 In the summer of 2015, I graduated from the Vermont College of Fine Arts with a Master’s Degree in Writing for Children and Young Adults.
 Then I decided to become a teacher, and taught writing classes at the University of Hartford as an adjunct faculty member.
-Currently, I spend my days writing, creating, and leading workshops.
-When I’m not writing or teaching, I ride roller coasters, watch movies, play Catan, knit too many scarfs, hike with my husband, put together jigsaw puzzles, and collect Funko Pops.

 I don’t draw on the garage wall or mailbox anymore.
 And I have long ago run out of the pink paper.
 But I still use my pencils until they are nubs, and there is always an ample supply on hand.